MrPrimate/ddb-meta-data/modules/aatm/README.md

 - Droppable location for any adventures or campaign
 - Detailed lore, faction information & locations within the Mortuary

-#### 2024 and Beyond

-The 2024 Core Rulebooks will provide new options for players and DMs along with updates and improvements to the classes, mechanics, items, and monsters of fifth edition.
-All updates are being done with care to make sure anything from fifth edition will **continue to be fully playable**.

 ## License